MrDanielHarka/note-app/docs/project/documentation.md

 ### Desktop app testing <a id="desktop-testing"></a>

-- The application will not crash if the user does not fill in the text fields when the user is registering or logging in and there are some different rules which the user must be followed at the registration, for example the user have use an e-mail which no one has registered yet, the password must be atleast six characters long.
-The user also have to add his passwor a second time which have to be the exacly same.
+- The application will not crash if the user does not fill in the text fields when the user is registering or logging in and there are some different rules which the user must follow at the registration.
+For example, the user has use an e-mail which no one has registered yet, the password must be at least six characters long.
+The user also has to add his password a second time which has to be the exact same as the previous one.
 If none of this is correct the user will get a message about which of these was wrong.

-- The user also able to make new notes which is he able to save it if the note title or the note content emty otherwise he will get an error message.
+- The user is also able to create new notes which they can save.
+If the note title or the content is empty the they will get an error message.

-- If the user want to change his password he is not able to change his password to his old one and he also have to follow the rules in the registration which is about the password.
-If any of these is wrong the user will get a message which of these was wrong.
+- If the user wants to change their password, it is not possible to change their password to the old one and they also have to follow the rules for password creating, just like upon registration.
-- The user also able to change his email.
-The user is not able to change his email to his old one.
-The user also have to follow the rules in the registration which is about the email.
-If any of these is wrong the user will get a message which of these was wrong.
+- The user is also able to change his email.
+The user is not able to change his email to their old one.
+The user also has to follow the rules for the email format, just like at registration.
+If any of these are wrong, then the user will get a message which of these were wrong.

-- The user is able to share his own notes with other users.
-The user is not able to share his note with the same person multiple times, he is not able to share it with himself, he is not able to share his note if he is leave the textbox empty or that email is not in the database.
+- The user is able to share their own notes with other users.
+The user is not able to share their note with the same person multiple times.
+They are not able to share it with themselves.
+They are not able to share the note if he leaves the text box empty or user email is not in the database.

 [Top ↑](#top)